TANUJ0071/Track-Your-Donation/README.md

 3. Track the progress of your donations and see the impact metrics.
 4. Manage your donation history and view detailed reports.

-## API

-The application provides the following API endpoints:

-- `GET /api/campaigns`: Retrieve a list of active campaigns.
-- `POST /api/donations`: Create a new donation.
-- `GET /api/donations`: Retrieve a user's donation history.
-- `GET /api/impact`: Retrieve the impact metrics for a user's donations.

 ## Contributing

 1. Fork the repository.